jeffreyguo/SS-Behat-quicksetup/README.md

 	Given /^(?:(an|a|the) )"(?<type>[^"]+)" "(?<id>[^"]+)" is (?<state>[^"]*)$/
 	    - Example: Given the "page" "Page 1" is not published
+	    - Example: Given the "page" "Page 1" is published
+	    - Example: Given the "page" "Page 1" is deleted

 	Given /^there are the following ([^\s]*) records$/
 	    - Accepts YAML fixture definitions similar to the ones used in SilverStripe unit testing.